RTEMS/rtems-docs/c-user/user_extensions.rst

 The :c:data:`executing` is a pointer to the TCB of the currently executing thread.
 The :c:data:`heir` is a pointer to the TCB of the heir thread.

-This extension is invoked in forward order with thread dispatching disabled.
+The thread switch extension is invoked in forward order with thread dispatching disabled.
 In SMP configurations, interrupts are disabled and the per-processor SMP lock is owned.

-The context switches initiated through the multitasking start are not covered by this extension.
+The context switches initiated through the multitasking start are not covered by the thread switch extension.

 Thread Begin Extension
 ----------------------